-Janine Shearer has had a lifetime immersed in music making, teaching and performance experience on ukulele, flute, piano, jazz keyboard, guitar, voice as well as African drumming and Dalcroze Eurhythmics.
+Janine Shearer has had a lifetime immersed in music making, teaching and performance.
 She is a strong advocate for music education across the lifespan and is extremely enthusiastic about teaching music to adults who have never had the opportunity to learn a musical instrument before.

-Janine is classically trained on flute and piano at both the Sydney and Melbourne Conservatorium of Music and holds a Bachelor of Music (Music Therapy - Honours) from the University of Melbourne (2006).
-Janine has toured and recorded nationally and internationally with a variety of semi-professional and amateur music groups on jazz piano, classical flute and vocals including The Northern Beaches Orchestra, The Brass Machine Big Band, The Northern Beaches Symphonic Wind Ensemble.
+Janine is classically trained on flute and piano and holds a Bachelor of Music (Music Therapy - Honours) from the University of Melbourne (2006).
+She has toured and recorded nationally and internationally with a variety of semi-professional and amateur music groups including The Northern Beaches Orchestra, The Brass Machine Big Band and The Northern Beaches Symphonic Wind Ensemble.

 Janine is also a Registered Music Therapist with the Australian Music Therapy Association with over 15 years experience working with community music groups in aged care and early childhood, as well as groups within the corporate sector.
-She is passionate about the profound and lasting therapeutic benefits that making music can have on individual's health, well-being and quality of life, no matter what their age or abilities.
+She has training in drum circle facilitation techniques developed by Arthur Hull (Village Music Circles) and Kalani Das (Developmental Community Music) as well as music and movement qualifications in Dalcroze Eurhythmics.

 With her experience, Janine brings a broad range of exciting initiatives and methodologies to her community and corporate music programs.
-She hopes to encourage as many people as possible to GET STUCK IN so they can experience for themselves how making music adds LIFE to your life!
+She hopes to encourage as many people as possible to experience for themselves how making music adds LIFE to your life!

 Jenny Massingham has been singing and performing ever since she joined the Sydney Juniors Talent Group when she was only 5 years old!
 In addition to voice, Jenny is classically trained on piano and violin and has taught the piano privately for over 15 years.
 Jenny also developed a passion for sharing music with children and has been teaching Kindermusik since early 2005.